F3real/F3real.github.io/content/blockchain_ctf.md

 }
 ~~~

-Second, challenge is also pretty simple.
-Key is in usage of `now` (an alias for `block.timestamp`) which is `uint256` value in seconds since the unix epoch.
+The second challenge is also pretty simple.
+Key is in the usage of `now` (an alias for `block.timestamp`) which is `uint256` value in seconds since the unix epoch.

-In metamask we can open our last transaction (that is transaction used to create this contract), check exact time, convert it to unix timestamp and just enter last 4 digits to win.
+In metamask, we can open our last transaction (that is the transaction used to create this contract), check the exact time, convert it to unix timestamp and just enter the last 4 digits to win.

 ## Lvl 3 Piggy Bank